LDCVia/ldcvia-blog-public/_posts/2014-09-25-why-oh-why-part-2.md

 * Integrating Domino-based data with other applications
 * Selectively making Domino-based data available outside the firewall without exposing your Domino infrastructure
 * Migration of Domino applications to the MEAN stack for increased interoperability and performance
-* Exposing 'Lotus Notes’ application data to non-Notes client (e.g. web and mobile)
+* Exposing ‘Lotus Notes’ application data to non-Notes client (e.g. web and mobile)

 The list is endless.
 Well, long anyway.